-In cases related to business contracts it becomes essential to register the documents related to the contract.
+In cases related to business contracts, it becomes essential to registration of a legal documents related to the contract.

-According to section 17 of Registration Act, 1908 there are certain documents that are mandatory to be registered.
-Some of the essential documents that need to be compulsorily registered are as follows:\
+According to section 17 of Registration Act, 1908 there are certain legal documents that are mandatory to be registered.
+Some of the essential documents that need to be compulsorily registered are as follows:

 - Documents of gift deed of an immovable property.